voskchan/Vosk-github-pages/index.md

 - Key generation to the length of text to prevent pattern breaking
 - Addition of a new seperate key file to track generated key

+Coming back to this assignment and looking at the code again allowed for me to learn more about software security and enhance my abilities in it.
+One of the main issues was that there was no check for an input file, without one the program would crash and lead to potential security issues.
+Wanting to create a more secure XOR cipher lead me to learn a lot more about how encryption works.
+This lead me to creating a key generated to the length of the input data.

+This artifact helped me to reach course outcomes 3 and 5.
+By updating the security involved within the application I met course outcome 5 by reducing the potential vunerabilities in the application.
+By updating my XOR cipher I have solved a problem through the use of a algorithmic solution.

 ## Databases: CS 340 Grazioso Salvare

 The artifact I chose for this category was my work in CS 340.
 In the original creation of this work I created a website linked to a database.
 This database was used to display animals in shelters that could be potential candidates for the company to use for rescue operations.
 I chose to use this as my artifact as it would showcase my ability to create a databse as well as link this database to a program to display information.